-With its fun and family-friendly seasonal celebrations, vibrant musical legacy and rich Native American history, Muskogee offers a welcoming weekend getaway for everyone — from festive holiday events and live music to cultural museums.
+With its fun and family-friendly seasonal celebrations, vibrant musical legacy and rich Native American history, Muskogee offers a welcoming weekend getaway for everyone.

 Two hours east of Oklahoma City, Muskogee sits among the rolling hills of Oklahoma’s ‘Green Country.’
 The city’s small town charm and modern attractions draw visitors year-round to experience the spirit, sounds and stories that make Muskogee unique.